 [section] [section] [section] [section] [section] [section] [section] {\thesection.\arabic{equation}} \bibfont{\fontsize{10}{12}\selectfont}

-In this paper, a competing risk model is analyzed based on the improved adaptive type-II progressive censored sample (IAT-II PCS).
-Only two competing causes of failures from independent exponential distributions are considered.
-Maximum likelihood estimates (MLEs) for the unknown model parameters are obtained.
-By using asymptotic normality properties of the MLEs, the approximate confidence intervals are constructed.
-Existence and uniqueness of the MLEs are studied.
-The Bayes estimates are obtained under the symmetric and asymmetric loss functions with non-informative and independent gamma prior distributions.
-Further, highest posterior density (HPD) credible intervals are obtained by using MCMC technique.
-Coverage probabilities for each confidence intervals are computed.
-A Monte Carlo simulation study is carried out to compare the performance of the proposed estimates.
-Finally, a real data set is considered for illustrative purposes. \\\\ \textbf{Keywords :} Improved adaptive type-II progressive hybrid censoring; Competing risk data; Existence and uniqueness property; Bayes estimates; Markov chain Monte Carlo; Highest posterior density credible interval; Mean squared errors. \\ \\ {\bf 2010 Mathematics Subject Classification:} 62N02; 62F10; 62F15
+In this paper, a competing risks model is analyzed based on improved adaptive type-II progressive censored sample (IAT-II PCS).
+Two independent competing causes of failures are considered.
+It is assumed that lifetimes of the competing causes of failure follow exponential distributions with different means.
+Maximum likelihood estimators (MLEs) for the unknown model parameters are obtained.
+Using asymptotic normality property of MLE, the asymptotic confidence intervals are constructed.
+Existence and uniqueness properties of the MLEs are studied.
+Further, bootstrap confidence intervals are computed.
+The Bayes estimators are obtained under symmetric and asymmetric loss functions with non-informative and informative priors.
+For informative priors, independent gamma distributions are considered.
+Highest posterior density (HPD) credible intervals are obtained.
+A Monte Carlo simulation study is carried out to compare performance of the established estimates.
+Furthermore, three different optimality criteria are proposed to obtain the optimal censoring plan.
+Finally, a real-life data set is considered for illustrative purposes. \\\\ \textbf{Keywords :} IAT-II PCS; Competing risks data; Existence and uniqueness properties of MLEs; Bayes estimator; HPD credible interval; Bootstrap confidence interval; Optimality; Mean squared errors. \\ \\ {\bf 2010 Mathematics Subject Classification:} 62N02; 62F10; 62F15